Nepiki/Guides/Rugrats:-Search-for-Reptar.md

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/136846.png) **[Free Ice Cream](https://retroachievements.org/achievement/124410)** _~Get a hole-in-one on Hole 9._

-<details><summary>Spoilers</summary>Mainly annoying due to the finicky nature of how hard the golf ball is actually hit, the hills, and the fact that you have to replay through the entire course if you mess up.
+<details><summary>Spoilers</summary>(video tutorial coming soon) Mainly annoying due to the finicky nature of how hard the golf ball is actually hit, the hills, and the fact that you have to replay through the entire course if you mess up.
 On occasion it seems a full-powered swing slightly off-centered towards the right will land you a hole-in-one.</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/136866.png) **[Stranger Danger](https://retroachievements.org/achievement/124410)** _~Defeat Mr. Friend without taking damage._